anusshkaydv/Netflixclone/README.md

 # Netflix_Clone
-I have designed an Netflix-Clone using HTML, CSS.
+I have designed a Netflix-Clone using HTML, CSS.
 You can visit  https://github.com/anusshkaydv/Netflixclone.git